munificent/craftinginterpreters/book/global-variables.md

 <aside name="do">

-Wouldn't it be wild if it *was*, though?
-You could imagine some algebra-like language that would try to divide the assigned value up in some reasonable way and distribute it to `a` and `b`.
-That's probably a terrible idea.
+Wouldn't it be wild if `a * b` *was* as valid assignment target, though?
+You could imagine some algebra-like language that tried to divide the assigned value up in some reasonable way and distributed it to `a` and `b`. ...That's probably a terrible idea.

 </aside>